Jayesh0706/notes/Docker Interview Questions.md

 # Docker and Kubernetes DevOps Interview Preparation Guide (1 Year Experience)

 ## Docker
 ### Interview Questions (Basic to Intermediate)

 **Q1.** _What is Docker and how is it different from a virtual machine?_
 **A1.** Docker is an open-source containerization platform that packages applications into **containers** – standardized units containing your code and its dependencies.
-This ensures the app runs the same regardless of environment.
+This ensures the app runs the same  of environment.
 Unlike a full **virtual machine** that emulates hardware and includes a full guest OS, Docker containers share the host OS kernel and isolate the application at the process level.
 This makes containers much lighter-weight, faster to start, and more resource-efficient than VMs.
 (In essence, VMs virtualize an entire machine, while Docker provides isolated user-space instances on the host OS.)

 **Q2.** _What is a Docker image and how is it different from a container?_
 **A2.** A **Docker image** is a lightweight, standalone package that includes everything needed to run an application: the code, runtime, system tools, libraries, etc..
 An image is essentially a **template** for creating containers – it’s a read-only snapshot built from a series of layers (each layer usually comes from a Dockerfile instruction).
 A **container** is a running instance of an image.
 When you start a container from an image, Docker adds a writable layer on top of the image layers; the container is the actual process (or set of processes) executing the application inside this isolated environment.
 You can have multiple containers (instances) all created from the same image, each with its own isolated runtime.